 As a former school board chair, Rich is committed to providing all students with a high-quality education to prepare and equip the next generation of Oregonians for the diverse economy of the future.

 While we are fortunate to have excellent public schools in our district, some are facing serious challenges.
 Rich has worked to return control over educational operations and finance to our local school boards and administrators.
 He also supports giving parents greater choice over how and where their children are educated.
 That's why he has fought to give tax breaks to parents who save for K-12 private schooling.

 TRANSPARENCY IN GOVERNMENT

-With the very public disgrace of our former Governor, the ongoing boondoggle of Cover Oregon as well as numerous other examples of back-room deals, cronyism and wasted money, it’s no wonder that many people are cynical.
+There is a tremendous need for trust in our government institutions and the people who make decisions on our behalf.
+With the public disgrace of our former Governor, the recent boondoggles of Cover Oregon and the Columbia River Crossing, as well as numerous other examples of back-room dealing, cronyism, and wasted money, it’s no wonder that many people are cynical about government.

 CIVILITY IN POLITICS

 One of the reasons Rich first ran for office is because he was disappointed in the level of discourse in politics.
 Too many elected officials and politicians are willing to resort to personal attacks and negative campaigning to win elections.